cameron314/concurrentqueue/README.md

 If you happen to know which producer you want to consume from (e.g. in a single-producer, multi-consumer scenario), you can use the `try_dequeue_from_producer` methods, which accept a producer token instead of a consumer token, and cut some overhead.

+Note that tokens work with the blocking version of the queue too.

 When producing or consuming many elements, the most efficient way is to: